The New Zealand Institute

 7.3.2 The instrument appointing a proxy shall be in writing under the hand of the Fellow.
 No person shall be appointed a proxy who is not a Fellow of the Institute.

 7.3.3 The instrument appointing a proxy or a facsimile thereof must be received by the Secretary or Chairperson prior to or at the meeting at which the Fellow named in the instrument proposes to vote.
-No instrument appointing a proxy shall be valid except for the meeting for which it has be granted or for an adjournment of such meeting.
+No instrument appointing a proxy shall be valid except for the meeting for which it has been granted or for an adjournment of such meeting.

 7.3.4 Any instrument appointing a proxy shall be in the form of, or to the effect following:-